 The following is a brief explanation of the individual herbs and the rationale for their use:

-Black walnut – The hulls are very bitter in taste.
+The hulls are very bitter in taste.
 Alma Hutchens explains that black walnut hulls are “highly extolled as a remedy in the treatment of bilious and cramp colic.”
 She adds “flatulence” as the clinical indication.

 In a base of alcohol, distilled water and vegetable glycerine.

 Combination rationale: Virtually all the herbs in this formula aid digestion in one way or other, each acting in its own unique manner to create a complementary symphony of benefits.
 In traditional Chinese medicine, herbs are classified as to effect.
 In other words, they can have heating or cooling, moistening or drying (etc.) properties.
 As many of the digestive herbs are cooling in effect, we have added herbs with warming properties, which means that this formula can be safely taken over the long term without the harm of imbalance.